As you are aware of now, this blog is not only about cooking and eating in a small town but also living in one.

 I’ve always been a firm believer that living in a small town, while it doesn’t completely shield you from bad things, that it buffers them somewhat.
 Maybe that’s a bit naive, to think that we’re at least cushioned some from the hard blow of life’s realities, but I suppose I consider it to be some measure of faith and hope as well.
 Regardless of where we live, anything is possible, be it good or bad, and deep down I’m aware of that, but wouldn’t it be hard to face every day waiting for the bad rather than praying for the good?
 I think it would.

 Anyway, going on this whole tangent of good and bad things brings me full circle back to what I was actually going to talk about.
 Why put it up here?
-Because sometimes we need outlets, non judgemental ones, and I know for certain my computer isn’t going to say something witty or rhetorical or what not when I sit down and start typing, so it’s easier to let things just flow from my fingertips.
+Because sometimes we need outlets, non judgmental ones, and I know for certain my computer isn’t going to say something witty or rhetorical or what not when I sit down and start typing, so it’s easier to let things just flow from my fingertips.
 I wanted to talk a little about my experiences of being a parent.

-I had my first child three months before I turned 19, so I was a young parent, but don’t be judgemental.
+I had my first child three months before I turned 19, so I was a young parent, but don’t be judgmental.
 Just because I was young doesn’t mean I didn’t have any sense of responsibility.
 I had already graduated from high school, which I did at 17, and already taken a full semester of college.
 Boy, you should have seen me in modern dance class, 8 months pregnant trying to reach my toes to stretch or doing our dance final which was a routine three other girls and I had to choreograph and perform.

 Anyway, I went to college, I worked, and I hardly ever went anywhere without my son.
 This meant watching all my friends go to parties, to get togethers to watch movies, hearing about their boyfriends and love lives because I had none.
 Just because I had a child at a young age didn’t mean that I was irresponsible in love.
 I really did, at one point, love my sons father.
 I didn’t actually start questioning it until a couple days after I told him I was pregnant that he told me he’d called the local churches to inquire if any couples trying to have children might want a baby, all this without my knowledge.
 Yes, I was a little scared to be a mom at 18, scared to tell my parents and lose their love, and scared to be a failure, but I was still excited at the pregnancy and, truth be told, I had never loved anything more than I loved this little bean, this child, that I hadn’t even seen yet.